top of page

 The Screenplay Rewrite: Good Notes Vs. Bad Notes

-Notes are a really important part of the process.
 Writing is such an insular activity that we can very easily lose any perspective.
 What's good?
 What needs work?
 It all kind of blends together along with all the drafts or rewrites we've done in our head on the way to this draft.
+By the end of a draft, we've been with it so long, that we can often think about the changes we've made and why those have helped while losing the larger picture of whether or not this works as a story, or whether a character would actually do X, or whether our act breaks still make sense.

 Which ones to listen to?